canvaspixels/courgette/README.md

 1. Install the package: `npm install cucumber-protractor`
 2. [Setup your config file and copy the sample file structure](#setup-your-config-file-and-copy-the-sample-file-structure)
-3. Run the sample: `npm run uitests`
+3. Run the sample, type `uitests` in your terminal in the root of your project
 4. Create a [Page Object](https://www.protractortest.org/#/page-objects) and [Locators](https://www.protractortest.org/#/locators)
 5. Use the [step definitions provided](#step-definitions) (or create your own) to write your first scenario